 Fridays: My writing journey.
 As I mentioned, I’m an aspiring writer, and I love blogging about the ups and downs of that journey.
 I started this blog by writing about my first ever NaNoWriMo attempt, and plan to continue sharing my experiences with my writing process.

 Recently I’ve seen a lot of different commentary about blogs and figured now is as good a time as any to put in my thoughts.
 Here are my tips/random musings about blogging.
 Maybe they will help you.
 Maybe you’ll think they are stupid.
 Regardless, here they are:

-- Do it for yourself: One of the most asked questions I see is how to get started.
+One of the most asked questions I see is how to get started.
 If you are blogging for yourself, then just set one up and start.
-When I started this blog, I didn’t care if a single person read it.
-I wanted a place to share my thoughts, and if someone was interested in what I said, that was just an added bonus.
+When I started this blog, I didn’t care if a single person read it (I swear to you, I actually thought that!).
+All I wanted a place to share my thoughts, and if someone was interested in what I said, that was just an added bonus.

-- Set your own rules: To the same effect as my previous thought, don’t look at someone else’s blog and copy it.
-I don’t necessarily mean content, although your posts should be your thoughts, but in structure.
+To the same effect as my previous thought, don’t look at someone else’s blog and copy it.
+I don’t necessarily mean content, although your posts should be your own thoughts, but in structure.
 I know people who blog every single day.
 I know people who have schedules and post regularly on specified days.
 I know others who just post when they feel like they have something to post about.
 Don’t box yourself into anything that doesn’t feel right, just because you see others are doing it.

 Those are my thoughts/tips on blogging.
 If you want some more opinions/advice, I would recommend reading I Gotcher Blog-Writin’ Advice Right Here by Chuck Wendig.

 What are some tips you wish you knew when you started blogging?